Researcher; Designer; Entrepreneur and Founder, Near Future Laboratory, OMATA

-He is a Senior Scholar at the Woodrow Wilson School of Public and International Affairs.
-He is also Professor of Psychology and Public Affairs Emeritus at the Woodrow Wilson School, the Eugene Higgins Professor of Psychology Emeritus at Princeton University, and a fellow of the Center for Rationality at the Hebrew University in Jerusalem.
+Professor Kahneman earned his BA in psychology from the Hebrew University in Jerusalem and his doctorate from UC Berkeley.
+He now serves as Senior Scholar at the Woodrow Wilson School of Public and International Affairs.
+He also holds the titles of Professor of Psychology and Public Affairs Emeritus at the Woodrow Wilson School, and the Eugene Higgins Professor of Psychology Emeritus at Princeton University.
+Kahneman is a fellow of the Center for Rationality at the Hebrew University in Jerusalem.

 His awards include the Hilgard Award for Career Contributions to General Psychology and the APA’s Lifetime Contribution Award.